TaxoPress/TaxoPress/readme.txt

 	* Fix internationalization when reset plugin options (and installation)
 	* Fix auto link feature (word replaced keep original case)
 * Version 1.3.7
-	* Improved performance of Simple Tags (specially Related Posts)
+	* Improved performance of TaxoPress (specially Related Posts)
 * Version 1.3.6
 	* Fix auto tags with all DB and this feature work also for auto tags save feature
 	* Clean lot's url